-- 1. Official name and full contact information for the Applicant and any collaborators - Communications Union Districts The name, main office address, and complete contact information.
-A Communications Union District must also detail the vendor partner(s) with which it has contracted to manage design, construction, operation, and provision of Internet Services. - Other Eligible Applicant -- If an Applicant is owned or controlled by a parent company, the name, main office address, and parent company's tax identification number shall be provided in the proposal.
-If an Applicant company is independently owned, the name, main office address, and tax identification number of the Applicant company shall be provided in the proposal(s).
+- 1. Official name and full contact information for the Applicant and any collaborators - Communications Union Districts The name, main office address, and a complete contact info.
+A Communications Union District must also detail the partner(s) who will act as the Internet Service Provider (ISP) for the network construction. - Other Eligible Applicant -- If an Applicant is owned or controlled by a parent company, the name, main office address, and parent company's tax identification number shall be provided in the proposal.
+If an Applicant company is independently owned, the name, main office address, and tax identification number of the bidding company shall be provided in the proposal(s).
 If the Applicant is proposing to serve a town currently a member of a Communications Union District, the provider must explain the relationship with the Communications Union District. - 2.
 DUNS # and SAM # - 3.
 Preferred Application Process - 4.
 Total Estimated Cost to Complete the Universal Service Plan - 5.
-"Not to Exceed" or "Estimated Cost" for the Universal Service Plan project to be completed in the next 24 months (or in a 24 month period) - 6.
-Amount of Community Match Secured and an overview of any other funds to be contributed to the project
+"Not to Exceed" or "Estimated Cost" for the Universal Service Project to be completed in the next 24 months.

+6. Amount of Community Match Secured and an overview of any other funds to be contributed to the project